Circus Flora returns for weekend variety show in June, full season in October

 It's dinosaur season!
 Creatures growl and spit at St. Louis Zoo, Hollywood Casino Amphitheatre

-“We are beyond delighted to be back in the Big Top,” Karen Shoulders, Managing Director of Circus Flora, said in a statement.
+“We are beyond delighted to be back in the Big Top,” Circus Flora managing director Karen Shoulders said in a statement.
 “We’ve missed our audience and our community, and this show is the perfect way to safely say, ‘Welcome home.’”

-Tickets from the postponed 2020 season will be honored for “The Trial of the Century,” which was the show that was set for June 2020.
+Tickets from the postponed 2020 season will be honored for “The Trial of the Century,” which had been set for June 2020.

 Performers gave a virtual circus showcase last June.

 Tickets for “The St. Lou Revue” are available now through MetroTix and start at $20.
-VIP seats are $90 and include complimentary beverages and a limited-edition, signed-by-the-cast “St. Lou Revue” poster.
+VIP seats are $90 and include complimentary beverages and a limited-edition “St. Lou Revue” poster, signed by the cast.

 Stay up-to-date on what's happening